blackducksoftware/bd_export_spdx2.2/README.md

 If `version` does not match a single project version then all matching versions will be listed and the script will terminate.

 The `--output out_file` or `-o out_file` options specifies the output file.
 If this file already exists, the previous version will be renamed with a unique number (e.g. .001).
-The default file name '<project>-<version>.spdx' will be used if not specified.
+The default file name `<project>-<version>.spdx` will be used if not specified.

 The `--recursive` or `-r` options will cause Black Duck sub-projects to be processed, adding the components of sub-projects to the overall SPDX output file.
 If the processed project version contains sub-projects and this option is not specified, they will be ignored.